 This is an introduction course to statistics.
 Students will learn basic statistical concepts, methods, and techniques, topics including: the collection of data, Representation of data - graphs and tables, descriptive statistics, probability, random variables and distributions, correlation and regression, central limit theorem, and beginnings of inferential statistics.
-This course does not fulfill any requirement of the mathematics major.
 A graphing calculator (TI-83, TI-84, or equivalent) is required.
 Prerequisite: Placement exam into MTH 114 or higher, or C- or better in MTH 090.
 (Fall, Spring)

 120. Intermediate Algebra (Q) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 This course covers basic mathematical skills necessary to succeed in elementary functions (pre-calculus) and introductory natural science classes.
 Students will learn basic graphical concepts, such as graphing equalities and inequalities, linear models and applications, complex numbers, solving the quadratic equation, polynomial and rational functions, solving systems of equations and inequalities, and sequences, probability, and counting theory.
-This course is intended for science students who do not place into MTH 121 and does not fulfill any requirement of the mathematics major.
+This course is intended for science students who do not place into MTH 121.
 A graphing calculator (TI-83, TI-84, or equivalent) is required.
 Prerequisite: Placement exam or C- or better in MTH 090.
-(Fall, Spring)